Skip to main content

 What gets localized

-The localized pages are the provider selection (authorize), consent, Apple and CalDAV login, error, and session-lost pages.
+The localized pages are the provider selection (authorize), the iCloud and CalDAV login pages, and the error page.
 Anything your application consumes programmatically — API responses and webhook notifications — stays in English regardless of lng.

 Related